 The important strategic position of HTII and its subsidiaries in Huancui District is well-recognized by banks and domestic bond market.
 Most of the incremental debt consists of bank loan or domestic bond issuance proceeds.
-The Company has built borrowing relationships with policy banks and major state-owned banks in China, including Agricultural Development Bank of China, Bank of China Limited, and Industrial & Commercial Bank of China Ltd. As of 30 September 2023, it received total credit facilities of RMB12.6 billion, with the available portion being RMB2.7 billion.
-HTII's exposure to non-standard products such as financial leasing is moderate, accounting for around 15% to 20% of the total debt.
+The Company has built borrowing relationships with policy banks and major state-owned banks in China, including Agricultural Development Bank of China, Bank of China Limited, and Industrial & Commercial Bank of China Ltd. As of 30 September 2024, it received total credit facilities of RMB12.9 billion, with the available portion being RMB2.0 billion.
+HTII's exposure to non-standard products such as financial leasing is moderate, accounting for around 10% to 15% of the total debt.
 Moreover, the Company's two major subsidiaries have participated in the domestic bond market.
-CCAM has issued one tranche of PPN and one tranche of corporate bond in 2023, raising RMB1.8 billion.
+As of 30 June 2024, CCAM has issued one tranche of PPN and three tranches of corporate bond, raising RMB3.5 billion in total.
 The Company also tapped into offshore bond market.
-In November 2023 to December 2023, HTII issued 2 tranches of offshore bonds, raising RMB1.1 billion.
+As of 30 November 2024, HTII's offshore bonds portfolio amounted to RMB1.8 billion.
 We believe HTII's funding access will be stable, taking into account the Company's important status as the largest platform in infrastructure construction of Huancui District after successfully consolidating these subsidiaries.